 I played some target "Frisbee" Golf in college, but really just got serious about playing Disc Golf around March of 2008.
 Courses are much better and the game has really evolved since the mid 80's.
 Using discs designed for this game has really made it much more fun.
 Plus, dare I say, baskets are so much better than the occasional park bench or road sign (man that damages a disc)!

 Since 2008, I learned everything I could and sought out playing with players much better than I on a regular basis.
 That is my best advice to anyone new to the sport, go play and learn from better and different players.
-I have played well over 230 courses and traveled to new locations helping photograph and logging in distances on many courses with no information.
+I have played over 230 courses and traveled to new locations helping photograph and logging in distances on many courses with no information.
 Doing that will teach you a lot.
 I have taken time to really listen to many course designers and learned much from their perspective and I love some of the stories that they tell.
 Here is another piece of advice: walk your home course(s) backward.
 Looks at the holes from basket to tee.
 It will allow you to see flight paths and options you may have not seen before.

 I held the PDGA Record and the Guinness World Record for the Most Disc Golf Holes Played in 24 Hours in 2010.
 The record was 833 and I was able to be the first person to get over 1000 holes with 1002.
 I did this to help grow the sport and get it in the news.
 My story and a video can be seen from these threads: Dedicated Thread

 & Original Thread